saunakdas16/alzheimers-eeg-ml/README.md

 ✅ Scalp topographic visualization
 ✅ Subject-level feature construction

-The pilot serves as a **method-development and validation stage** before applying the finalized workflow to all 88 participants.
+The pilot served as a **method-development and validation stage** before the finalized workflow was applied to all 88 participants.

 > **Important:** The pilot is not treated as a final disease-classification result.
 Its purpose is to establish a reproducible preprocessing and feature-extraction pipeline.